 The Process of Media Buying

-Step 1.
-Setting Clear Advertising Objectives
+Step 2.
+Set Your Advertising Objectives

 Step 3.
-Researching Media Channels
+Choose Your Media Channels

 Step 4.
-Establishing a Budget
+Establish a Budget

 Step 6.
-Monitoring and Optimizing Campaigns
+Execute and Monitor Campaigns

 Media Buying Strategies